marcolanaro/react-payment-request-api/README.md

 At the moment the [payment request api](https://developers.google.com/web/fundamentals/getting-started/primers/payment-request/) is supported on Chrome for Android and Android Webview v. ^53.0.

+## Demo

+You can find a working demo [here](https://lanaro.net/react-payment-request-api/).
+Be sure to use a supported browser.

 ## NPM Install

 ```bash